Georodent/review/review.md

 # Design 3 SignUp 02

 1. Not too much.
-Can make signup01 a modular, and reuse most of that code.
+Can make signup01 with modules, and reuse most of that code.

 2. Same as signup 01.
 Just some different info inside the container for the form.
 Looks good, and seems pretty easy.